(September 14-15 – written by Dave)

 We pulled into Atocha a little after 1PM and quickly found our target hotel – Hotel Wilkafer.
 It is very basic.
 There are few other options so we’ll make do.
 Atocha is a small town but we arrived on market day.
 It was market day two days ago in Uyuni and all the venders there had moved down the highway to here.
 I’m not sure where they went yesterday but there is clearly a group of sellers who work the small villages in this part of Bolivia.

 We wandered the market, then grabbed a cold drink and settled onto a sunny bench in the main plaza.
 We were just thinking about heading back to the room when who would ride up but Yves and Frederique, the French couple that we saw last on the Isla Incahuasi.
 They had been in Uyuni the last two days but somehow we missed them.
 They are staying with a Warmshowers host tonight but we’ll probably see them on the road tomorrow.

 Speaking of warm showers, we got one today, sort of.
 It was not really hot.
 But we still feel kind of lucky as about an hour later, the power to the entire town went off.
 We are now sitting in the dark in our hotel room, wondering what we’ll do for dinner and maybe even brekkie.
 We have lights, food and a stove so it’s not the end of the world but it could be an interesting night.

 Tomorrow we head to Tupiza, of Butch Cassidy and Sundance fame.
-The ride is a little longer today and there is more climbing but the last part is downhill and tailwinds are again forecast – check back later to see if we have another Disney day.
+The ride is a little longer than today and there is more climbing but the last part is downhill and tailwinds are again forecast – check back later to see if we have another Disney day finish.